ChaeLinYeo/O8_CardNews/README.md

 * Saving image after editing.
 * Undo after editing.
 * Sharing Card after editing.
 (Autosave when Sharing)
-* Link to Another Card News List
+* Link to Another CardNews List
 * User Manual (How to use)